GET NEW RECIPES IN YOUR INBOX →

 adding sour cream to paprika sauce.

-Step 6.
-Cook on the manual setting, high pressure for 12 minutes.
-Once the timer is up, allow the pressure to release naturally for five minutes.
-Turn the valve to release the remaining pressure.
+• Pressure Cook: Cook on high pressure for 12 minutes.
+Let the pressure release naturally for 5 minutes, then release the rest.

 Paprikas Csirke recipe.